ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_behavior_plugin.rst

 5. Compile and it should be registered.
 Next, we'll use this plugin.

-3- Pass the plugin name through params file
+3- Pass the plugin name through params file(Galactic and earlier)
 -------------------------------------------

 To enable the plugin, we need to modify the ``nav2_params.yaml`` file as below to replace following params